Succulents Stretching and Etiolated

 Why Do Succulents Need Sun?

 Succulents need sunlight for photosynthesis.
 Photosynthesis is the process where a plant converts energy from sunlight, water and carbon dioxide into energies it can use, in the form of sugars and starches.
 Essentially, plants convert sunlight into carbohydrates or food.
 These carbohydrates fuel the plant’s growth, development of new leaves and roots, its flowering and reproduction.
 This food fuels the plant’s entire life cycle.
 All life on earth is dependent upon photosynthesis.
 That’s a staggering statement, isn’t it?
 But it’s true.
 All plants need photosynthesis for food.
 And all animals, insects and people rely on plants for food.
 Even carnivores eat animals that eat plants.
 And the foundation of this entire food chain is sunlight.

 Given the vital importance sunlight is for a succulent, let’s look at what the plant does when it doesn’t get enough light.
 We tend to think of plants as static, immobile – even passive.
 But this is just how it seems.
 It’s certainly true that plants move much more slowly than most animals, but they are anything but passive.
 And they do move.
 While a plant cannot get up and walk into better lighting, it has developed adaptations to enable it to make the most of the light it does get, and to try to get more.
 A plant changes the orientation of its leaves to catch more light on the surface of the leaf.
 It will put on a quick flush of new growth, stretching to reach more light.
 In the picture above, you can see three specific changes this echeveria is making in response to insufficient light:

-- First, the lower leaves are pointing downward.
+- First, the lower leaves are pointing downward, not just drooping.
 This exposes the greatest surface area of each leaf to the light that is available, maximizing its ability to photosynthesize.

 - Next, note how the plant leans to the left.
 It senses the greatest concentration of available light, and bends toward it.